 Again after this inflation was causing mad chaos the government again thought okay, “lets scrap this idea and start over.”
 After all a billion dollars probably wouldn’t have bought you a carton of eggs!
 This was the again “new” one dollar bill the fourth one dollar note to be introduced to Zimbabwe, basically removing 12 zero’s from the 100 trillion and making it now equal to $1.

-This 2009 series would be the last, and included: $1, $5, $10, $20, $50, $100 and $500.
-After the issuing of the $500 note, however, the Zimbabwane government gave up and abandoned their currency and now primarily use the U.S dollar or the South African rand.
-I have my collection of Zimbabwe notes available to see and purchase on my web site.
+This 2009 series included: $1, $5, $10, $20, $50, $100 and $500.
+After the issuing of the $500 note, however, the Zimbabwean government gave up for a while and abandoned their currency and primarily used the U.S dollar or the South African rand.
+In 2016 they started issuing a new series but only got 2 notes in ($2 and $5) and and decided it wasn’t working so they stopped producing notes until 2019.

 I think these pictures have their own stories to tell.